-1. Install the spark plug(s) and torque to proper specification.
-For information on spark plug installation, see page 69.
-2. Fill the oil tanks.
-This prevents the formation of condensation.
-For models with a remote oil tank, it may be necessary to manually override the control unit to completely fill the engine oil tank.
-3. Change the gear oil.
-For instructions, see page 73.
-Inspect the oil for the presence of water which indicates a leaky seal.
-Seal replacement should be performed by an authorized Yamaha dealer prior to use.
-4. Grease all grease fittings.
-For further details, see page 68.
+- (1) Change the gear oil.
+For instructions, see page 75.
+Check the gear oil for the presence of water that indicates a leaky seal.
+Seal replacement should be performed by an authorized Yamaha dealer prior to use. - (2) Lubricate all grease fittings.
+For further details, see page 70.

-For long-term storage, fogging the engine with oil is recommended.
-Contact your Yamaha dealer for information about fogging oil and procedures for your engine.
+For long-term storage, fogging the engine with fogging oil is recommended.
+Contact your Yamaha dealer for information about fogging oil and procedures for your outboard motor.